GoInterject/GoInterject.github.io/wIndex/ReportVariable.md

 </table>
 </div>

-<button class="collapsible-parameter">**Parameters**<br>The cells designating the parameters for the DataPortal.
+<button class="collapsible-parameter">**Parameters**<br>The cells designating the parameters for the Data Portal.
 The values in these cells will filter the data that is inserted from the data source.</button>
 <div markdown="1" class="panel-parameter">
 <table>
   <tbody>